Two Weeks Later

 “Let’s see if the UPS guy can say the same if I catch him eyeing you back.”

-Gabriel grinned at this atypical display of Alphan aggression from his very good-natured husband.
+Gabriel grinned at this atypical display of Alphan aggression from his good-natured husband.
 “Now, now.
-You’d feel so bad about it afterwards.”
+I’m allowed to look.
+And you’d feel so bad about doing a murder.
+Afterwards.”

 “You’re right, damn it.
 I still can’t look Nurse Dan in the eye.
 I’d totally get hives if I killed a UPS guy.”